 Minneapolis & St. Paul Family Music Classes:

 - MacPhail Center for Music • Minneapolis music school with studios in Apple Valley, Chanhassen and White Bear Lake.
 The school offers Sing, Play, Learn classes for preschool children and their adult.
-Currently offering all classes virtually.
+They also offer individual lessons and sessions of many styles for all ages.

-- Sarah Jane’s Music School • Offers Sing Play Move and Family Rock classes for babies through pre-K as well as classes for older kids and adults.
-Covid precautions are in place for in-person lessons, but according to website no re-opening date is scheduled as of 8/17/2020.
+- Sarah Jane’s Music School • Locally Owned by Sarah Jane Perbix • Offers Sing Play Move and Family Rock classes for babies through pre-K as well as classes and lessons for older kids and adults.

-- Songs with Sarah • In a new location for the Fall of 2020, this locally-owned, research based music school in South Minneapolis specializing in early childhood parent-child classes and piano classes starting at age 4.
-Offering online and in-person options.
+- Songs with Sarah • Locally Owned by Sarah McCaffrey Ritchie • This research based music school in South Minneapolis specializes in early childhood music-play-based parent-child classes and piano classes starting at age 4.

 Twin Cities Metro Family Music Classes:

-- Brighter Minds Music • Brighter Minds has locations in Mendota Heights, Eagan, West St. Paul, Inver Grove Heights.
-They offer music classes for babies through adults.
-Offering in-person and online classes.
+- Brighter Minds Music • Brighter Minds has locations in Mendota Heights, Eagan, West St. Paul, Inver Grove Heights, Minneapolis, and St. Paul.
+They offer music classes and lessons for babies through adults.

-- Kindermusik • Kindermusik is a national early-childhood music program with Twin Cities locations in Burnsville, Chanhassen, Plymouth & Spring Park.
-Offering in-person and online classes.
+- Kindermusik • Kindermusik is a national early-childhood music program with Twin Cities locations in Burnsville, Chanhassen, Minnetonka, Excelsior, and Spring Park (Zoom class).

 - Music Together: Sing Dance Play Learn! • An international music program with several local franchises, the curriculum is research-based for early childhood with play-centered classes that incorporate parents into the fun.
 Offering online classes.

-- School of Rock • Located in Eden Prairie and St. Paul, the school offers special music programs for preschoolers, as well as programs and lessons for ages 5-18.
-Offering online classes.
+- School of Rock • Located in Eden Prairie, Plymouth, and St. Paul, the school offers special music programs for preschoolers, as well as programs and lessons for ages 5-18.

 More Music Classes for Kids